Jomo Kenyatta: Legacy

 A statue of Kenyatta (1971) by James Butler was erected at the KICC in Nairobi.

 Within Kenya, Kenyatta came to be regarded as the "Father of the Nation", and was given the unofficial title of Mzee, a Swahili term meaning "grand old man".
 From 1963 until his death, a cult of personality surrounded him in the country, one which deliberately interlinked Kenyan nationalism with Kenyatta's own personality.
 This use of Kenyatta as a popular symbol of the nation itself was furthered by the similarities between their names.
 He came to be regarded as a father figure not only by Kikuyu and Kenyans, but by Africans more widely.

 After 1963, Maloba noted, Kenyatta became "about the most admired post-independence African leader" on the world stage, one who Western countries hailed as a "beloved elder statesman."
 His opinions were "most valued" both by conservative African politicians and by Western leaders.
 On becoming Kenya's leader, his anti-communist positions gained favour in the West, and some pro-Western governments gave him awards; in 1965 he, for instance, received medals from both Pope Paul VI and from the South Korean government.

 In 1974, Arnold referred to Kenyatta as "one of the outstanding African leaders now living", someone who had become "synonymous with Kenya".
 He added that Kenyatta had been "one of the shrewdest politicians" on the continent, regarded as "one of the great architects of African nationalist achievement since 1945".
 Kenneth O. Nyangena characterised him as "one of the greatest men of the twentieth century", having been "a beacon, a rallying point for suffering Kenyans to fight for their rights, justice and freedom" whose "brilliance gave strength and aspiration to people beyond the boundaries of Kenya".
 In 2018, Maloba described him as "one of the legendary pioneers of modern African nationalism".
 In their examination of his writings, Berman and Lonsdale described him as a "pioneer" for being one of the first Kikuyu to write and publish; "his representational achievement was unique".

 Domestic influence and posthumous assessment

 Maxon noted that in the areas of health and education, Kenya under Kenyatta "achieved more in a decade and a half than the colonial state had accomplished in the preceding six decades."
 By the time of Kenyatta's death, Kenya had gained higher life expectancy rates than most of Sub-Saharan Africa.
-There had been an expansion in primary, secondary, and higher education, and the country had taken what Maxon called "giant steps" toward achieving its goal of universal primary education for Kenyan children.
+The country had taken what Maxon called "giant steps" toward achieving its goal of universal primary education for Kenyan children.
 Another significant success had been in dismantling the colonial-era system of racial segregation in schools, public facilities, and social clubs peacefully and with minimal disruption.